| LINKTYPE_ name

 Only the first 48 bytes of that header are present.
 All fields in the

-header are in the host byte order for the pcap file, as specified by the
+order for the file, as specified by the file's magic number; when

 |